sandboxie-plus/sandboxie-docs/Content/SandboxieKnownConflicts.md

 Known conflicts can be resolved by activating application configurations in Sandbox Settings > Applications or in Sandbox Options > App Templates (Plus edition).
 * * *

-### Not all programs can be installed inside Sandboxie
+### Not all programs can be installed or run inside Sandboxie

-Problem: Some applications that invoke services or drivers may not install inside Sandboxie.
+Problem: Some applications that invoke services or drivers may not install/run inside Sandboxie.

+Solution #1: You may have a conflict with a third-party security software installed on your system.
+For more information, see issue [#619](https://github.com/sandboxie-plus/Sandboxie/issues/619) and issue [#293](https://github.com/sandboxie-plus/Sandboxie/issues/293).

+If you want to know more about which one could be involved, take a look at the [archived forums](https://sandboxie-website-archive.github.io/www.sandboxie.com/old-forums/viewtopica726a726.html?f=11&t=21539).

-Solution: Install the application on your host and then run it sandboxed.
+Solution #2: If you have already tried to install your application in a new empty sandbox, then install it on your host and run it sandboxed.

+If problems persist, especially with applications working on previous Sandboxie versions, please let us know the details by posting on the official Github repository [here](https://github.com/sandboxie-plus/Sandboxie/issues).

 ### UWP / Modern / Microsoft Store Apps